Russia: 60-day extension of wartime grain deal acceptable

 As part of the arrangement, Moscow wants Russian ammonia to be fed through a pipeline across Ukraine to Black Sea ports for possible export.
 Russian officials also say banking restrictions and high insurance costs have hurt their hopes of exporting fertilizer.

-Ukraine’s Deputy Prime Minister Oleksandr Kubrakov argued that “Russia’s position to extend the deal only for 60 days contradicts the document” envisaging an extension of at least 120 days and added that Kyiv was waiting for the official positions of the U.N. and Turkey.
+Ukraine’s Deputy Prime Minister Oleksandr Kubrakov claimed that “Russia’s position to extend the deal only for 60 days contradicts the document” envisaging an extension of at least 120 days and said Kyiv was awaiting the official positions of the U.N. and Turkey.

-Ukraine and Russia are key global suppliers of wheat, barley, sunflower oil and other food to countries in Africa, the Middle East and parts of Asia where millions of people don’t have enough to eat.
-Russia was also the world’s top exporter of fertilizer before the war.
+Ukraine and Russia are key global suppliers of wheat, barley, sunflower oil and other food to countries in Africa, the Middle East and parts of Asia where millions don’t have enough to eat.
+Russia was also the world’s top fertilizer exporter before the war.

 The loss of those supplies, after Russia launched its full-scale invasion in February 2022, drove global food prices higher and fueled concerns of a hunger crisis in poorer countries.